webextensions/copy-files-from-to/README.md

             }
         },

+        // Copy the contents of the directory "src/app/images" to "public/assets" {
+            "from": "src/app/images",
+            "to": "public/assets"
+        },

         // Copy the files matching the "glob" pattern (matching files, along with the their folder structure go into the "to" directory)
         {
             "from": "assets/**/*.jpg",